markbucklin/thesis/source/02_neural-interfaces.md

 ## Animal Tracking

+### PD mouse model:

+You can induce a quantifiable PD-like state in mice with a unilateral injection of the neurotoxin 6-hydroxydopamine (6-OHDA) into the striatum, and subsequent administration of apomorphine to provoke side-biased motor deficits [@iancu_behavioral_2005].
+Side-biased“turning” behavior is quantified autonomously on two distinct platforms, a computer-vision system that allows free movement, and a virtual-reality spherical treadmill platform that simulates free movement.

+### Metrics of Behavior

+Two testing platforms are used to assess changes in behavior over time.
+Behavior is analyzed and quantified in real-time, and are synchronized with electrophysiology and made available as stream of events synchronized with imaging and/or electrophysiology.
+The quantification routine creates a signal that is representative of symptom severity.
+For our unilaterally lesioned mouse model of PD the most readily observable impairment is the inability to walk straight; mice would turn in circles contralateral to the lesion when given intraperitoneal apomorphine.

 ### Behavior Box

 I built an experiment apparatus for mice to enable a study being run by Jia-Min Zhuo.